Invariant Jet differentials and Asymptotic Serre duality: Main Results

+As we mentioned in the section \ref{sec:duality} Merker \cite{M1} provided a direct proof for the Green-Griffiths conjecture on entire curve locus for a projective hypersurface of general type.
+In this section, we state a similar claim, as a conjecture, for a projective variety of general types, and we provide the motivations to prove it.
+To generalize the result of J. Merker on Green-Griffiths conjecture, we state the following more general conjecture on any generic projective variety. \begin{conjecture} If $X \subset \mathbb{P}^{n+1}$ be a generic member of a family $\mathfrak{X}$ of projective varieties, then there are constants $c_n$ and $c_n'$ such that,

 is generated at every point by its global sections, where $L$ is an ample line bundle on $\mathfrak{X}$.
-By the analogy between microlocal differential operators and formal polynomials on the symmetric tensor algebra it suffices to show
+We explain the way to understand and prove the conjecture \ref{con:gen-merker} as follows.
+By the analogy between microlocal differential operators and formal polynomials on the symmetric tensor algebra, it suffices to show that

-where $\tilde{V}_k$ is the in-homogenized $V_k$ as acting as differential operators in first order.
-We also wish to work over the Demailly-Semple bundle of invariant jets.
-To this end by a similar procedure as the former case one may check the holomorphic Morse estimates applied to the following metric on the symmetric powers.
+where $\tilde{V}_k$ is the in-homogenized $V_k$ as acting as differential operators in the first order.
+We also want to work over the Demailly-Semple bundle of invariant jets. \end{conjecture} To prove the claim in \eqref{eq:globaldual}, notice the following.
+A similar procedure as the one of Demailly [\cite{D1} theorem 9.3] has to be applied to check the holomorphic Morse estimates for the following metric on the symmetric powers,

 where $W_{u_1,...,u_s}^s$ is the Wronskian